 The signs are already posted, informing RTA passengers that starting Sunday, March 11, the No. 14 and No. 15 buses will be traveling a different route through downtown.

 “RTA made an announcement today with no warning.
 This was supposed to go into effect on Sunday, five days from now.
 There’s been no warning, no opportunity for public comment, no opportunity for RTA to hear from the riders,” said Ward 5 Councilwoman Phyllis Cleveland.

-Councilwoman Cleveland, who heads the council’s transportation committee, said she believes the changes will adversely affect many people on Cleveland’s southeast side.
+Councilwoman Cleveland heads the council’s transportation committee.
+She said she believes the changes will adversely affect many people on Cleveland’s southeast side.

 Currently, those bus routes take riders from Kinsman and Harvard avenues to downtown on Prospect Avenue but starting Sunday, the buses will avoid Prospect altogether.

 “You’re re-routing from Chester to Superior, taking people far away from their destinations,” Cleveland said.

 An RTA spokeswoman said that the changes should relieve congestion downtown.